chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ## 6. Tour of Dashboard (the official UI of Kubernetes)

-Instructor will give a tour of the Kubernetes Dashboard
+Instructor will give a tour of the Kubernetes Dashboard and cover the constructs of Kubernetes.